-SUNSMART NAME.
-Match the fact found words to the picture by disaving a line from one to the other.
-SLIP WRAP SLOP SEEK SUAP
+SUNSMART NAME: MAIN the fun fourt words to the picture by dwaring a live from one to the other.
+SLIP WRAP SLOP SEEK SLAP

 Figure 6.4-SLSA work sheets

 When can you tick/sign off a Nipper?

 Learning outcomes are used to identify the topic content a Nipper should be exposed to during each of the lessons.
 The total learning outcomes for an age group make up the award.